devrev/snap-in-examples/8-external-github-webhook/README.md

-## Snap-in triggered by external source: GitHub
+## Snap-in triggered by an external source: GitHub

 Snap-in that adds a comment to the discussions tab of any part, which is configurable, from a GitHub push or commit event.